spdx/spdx-spec/docs/conformance.md

 defined Extension subclasses.

-Conformance to the Extension profile compliance point only entails support for the Core profile.
+Conformance to the Extension profile compliance point only entails support for the Core profile and any other profile that gets extended.

 This compliance point facilitates interchange of extended information that goes beyond the standard SPDX produced by tools supporting SPDX and is used between